junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 A customer -- another alien with bioluminescent skin -- enters, looking a bit shy.

-STORE OWNER: (smiling warmly) Hey there, what can I get you today?
+STORE OWNER: (smiling warmly) Hello there, what can I get you today?

 The customer brightens.